d-s-g/d-s-g.github.io/_posts/2018-1-1-keystone-elm-portfolio.md

         ]
 ```

 The view function takes the model and passes it to 3 functions.
-The `viewHeader` and `viewFooter` functions which renders the header and footer and the `page` function which renders the page views.
+The `viewHeader` and `viewFooter` functions which renders the header, footer, and the `page` function which renders the page views.
 Let us look at the `page` function.

 ```elm
 page : Model -> Html Msg